Ensembl/ensembl-variation/scripts/examples/README.snp_effect_predictor.txt

 4.1 Input file
 --------------

-The input file consists of five columns; these can be comma, tab (or any whitespace) separated.
+The default input file format consists of five columns; these can be comma, tab (or any whitespace) separated.
 The columns are:

 - Chromosome name : the name of the chromosome to which the variant maps e.g. 1 for chromosome 1.
 This can also be the name of a contig or other seq_region